 Organizations like Private School Axis understands how challenging the process can be, but specifically exists as an organization to help diverse families break the cycles of inequity and access the highest quality education for their children so that they too can go forth and use the critical thinking skills, emotional intelligence, relationships, and knowledge obtained through their private schooling education to continually break the cycles of inequality and disenfranchisement.

 Thanks again to Collette Bowers Zinn for sharing her perspective on the importance of private schooling particularly for BIPOC students.
 It is an interesting point that enrollment in private school is a way to bypass the public school system which wasn’t built to benefit children of color.
 I think this is a good short term solution for BIPOC communities that are underserved to take action for their own children.
-I hope that we as country can find a way to offer high quality education to everyone, everywhere.
+I hope that we, as country, can find a way to offer equal access to high quality education to everyone, everywhere in the United States.